■ UK (London) -- Sea

 ■ South Africa -- Sea

 Actually, my things were delivered at last this Monday.
 I was so thrilled to see them!
 In terms of the process, well, on the Bill of Lading that you sent me was a South African number of the people at the port I think it was.
 Someone from that number/office called me about 4 days prior to when the vessel was supposed to land to inform me.
 I was requested then to start all the arrangements to have my things cleared.
 They charged me about R810.00 for their services and also recommended a clearing agent to me.
-His name is Robbie and his number is +27 564 3422.
-H/e helped to clear my things and in fact, I was out of the country at the time he went to the port to collect my things and was unable to supply him with my inventory.
+He helped to clear my things and in fact, I was out of the country at the time he went to the port to collect my things and was unable to supply him with my inventory.
 He was able to clear my things without my inventory!
 He then delivered my stuff to my address and this was done within about 2 days of making the request.
 He charged me R855.00.
-I paid all my monies to Robbie and he paid the first people on my behalf.
 I hope this makes some sense.
 If there are some specific details you would like to know, please do ask.

 Tendency worldwide is that customs officers often go easy on individuals who come to the customs office in person especially when they are shipping for the first time and they overlook many things and it does not take much time to clear whereas if a shipment is cleared by a customs broker it takes several days and customs officers tend to be more strict on shipments and completion of documents.